 To be clear, I don't think that prioritizing estimated effectiveness over autonomy is a mistake in the case of SCI.
 It looks like the expected value of the best known interventions that optimize for autonomy is not so large as to make earning to give a terribly appealing option.
 The very best interventions - the ones orders of magnitude better than giving to GiveDirectly - involve some steering power on the part of the donor and the organization.

-But we shouldn't pretend that we have the opportunity to give that have SCI's expected value, the Against Malaria Foundation's high confidence that the intervention improves outcomes a lot, and GiveDirectly's respect for autonomy and high confidence that more money means more program.
+But we shouldn't pretend that a single giving opportunity exists that combines SCI's expected value, the Against Malaria Foundation's high confidence that the intervention improves outcomes a lot, and GiveDirectly's respect for autonomy and high confidence that more money means more program.
 These are different things.

 Effective Altruists don't change our minds